Need to know

 Myth 7: Fancy features are just sales gimmicks

 Gone are the days when an air conditioner remote consisted of just an on/off switch and a temperature setting.
-If you're in the market for a modern day unit, you'll notice new features like WiFi control and Human presence sensor as well as special modes like Eco (energy saving) and Sleep (noise reducing and temperature adjusting).
+If you're in the market for a modern day unit, you'll notice new features like Wi-Fi control and a human presence sensor as well as special modes like Eco (energy saving) and Sleep (noise reducing and temperature adjusting).

 Chris believes many of these new features are actually very useful: "None of them are 'must-haves', but they can be quite effective at improving comfort and convenience and decreasing running costs."

 CHOICE verdict: Myth busted!
-If you're likely to use them, special features can be a good value add.
+But if you're likely to use them, special features can be good value.